 General Location Information.
-Pools and their associated structures such as decking (wood, concrete, etc.), pumps, and diving boards cannot be located on vacant lots or in easements.
+Pools and their associated structures such as decking (wood, concrete, etc.), pumps, and diving boards cannot be located on vacant lots, in easements, or in stream buffers.
 They must be located in the rear yard, setback at least five (5) feet from any side or rear property line and at least the front setback distance from all streets on corner lots.
 Encroachments into stream buffers are not permitted.